eritbh/yuuko/docs/docs.md

 Name | Type | Description
 -----|------|------------
-`prefix` | String | The default prefix the bot will respond to in guilds for which there is no other confguration.
-(Currently all of them)
+`token` | String | Identical to the constructor option.
+`prefix` | String | Identical to the constructor option.
+`caseSensitivePrefix` | Boolean | Identical to the constructor option.
+`allowMention` | Boolean | Identical to the constructor option.
+`ignoreBots` | Boolean | Identical to the constructor option.
 `commands` | Array&lt;Command&gt; | An array of commands which the bot looks for in messages.
-`allowMention` | Boolean | Whether or not the bot can respond to messages starting with a mention of the bot.
-`mentionPrefixRegExp` | RegExp&#124;`null` | The RegExp used to tell whether or not a message starts with a mention of the bot.
+`mentionPrefixRegExp` | RegExp &#124; `null` | The RegExp used to tell whether or not a message starts with a mention of the bot.
 Only present after the 'ready' event.
-`app` | Object&#124;`null` | The OAuth application information returned by Discord.
+`app` | Object &#124; `null` | The OAuth application information returned by Discord.
 Only present after the 'ready' event.

 ## Events